 - Ensure passwords are strong, are regularly changed, and remain under the control of the user

-- Train and remind users to strictly follow safe behavior (e.g., avoid clicking untrusted URLs or executing untrusted programs, etc.).
+- Train and remind users to strictly follow safe behaviour (e.g., avoid clicking untrusted URLs or executing untrusted programs, etc.).

 - Grant only the minimum necessary permissions to users and processes.
 Diligently apply principles of least privilege and separation of responsibilities.

-If any suspicious behavior of a system is detected, system administrators should immediately alert their company’s computer security team, to perform a complete analysis.
+If any suspicious behaviour of a system is detected, system administrators should immediately alert their company’s computer security team, to perform a complete analysis.